RaahulLSR/VSD_OpenLane_Sky130_Workshop/README.md

 After the process we will result in this,

 ![image](https://github.com/user-attachments/assets/75751120-38d2-4d85-b6e2-a74d5c383c10)

+## Sputtering

-Next we will start building the local interconnect for which we will use titanium because of its low resitivity.
+we will start building the local interconnect for which we will use titanium because of its low resitivity.
 We will deposit titanium using sputtering, the process by which the titanium is hit by argon gas which makes the titanium atoms sputter and deposit on to the substrate,

 ![image](https://github.com/user-attachments/assets/ce567b0c-3331-43f8-b0b4-10af906860c6)